 You’ve changed the way you eat and live and you’re feeling great.
 But if you’re new to a whole food plant-based lifestyle and planning a vacation, you may worry about sticking with your healthy lifestyle while on the road.
 The good news is there are tons of whole food plant-based and vegan travelers, traipsing the globe and eating plants all the while -- and you can join their ranks with a little preparation.

-Here are our tips on sticking to your whole food plant-based diet while traveling:
+How to keep your whole food plant-based diet while traveling

-First thing’s first…do a little research.
 Some cities are more plant-based friendly than others.
-The best way to suss out your vegan traveling options is to study up.
+Suss out your vegan traveling options by studying up before you take off.
 You can search for vegan and whole food plant-based restaurants on Yelp.
-HappyCow is also a great resource — it’s a directory of veg friendly and vegan restaurants across the world, with loads of reviews from plant-based eaters.
+HappyCow is also a great resource — it’s a directory of veg-friendly and vegan restaurants across the world, with loads of reviews from plant-based eaters.